klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP7.md

     },
 ])

-// Create KIP7 instance with token address and jsonInterface(abi)
+// Create a KIP7 instance with token address and ABI
 > const kip7Instance = new caver.klay.KIP7('0x{address in hex}', [
     {
         constant: true,